-The AAA asks each contracted service provider agency to check in on their most vulnerable populations during disasters (fires, floods, viruses) and Public Safety Power Shut-downs (PSPS) and report updates to the AAA to report to the California Department of Aging.
-The AAA I&A line provides assistance and referrals to AAA providers for individuals needing disaster assistance.
+The AAA asks each contracted service provider agency to check in on their most vulnerable populations during disasters (fires, floods, viruses) and Public Safety Power

-• Follow-up with these vulnerable populations after a disaster event.
+Shut-downs (PSPS) and report updates to the AAA to report to the California Department of Aging.

-Answer: Older and disabled adults connected to services are identified by the level of disaster preparedness required depending on their needs.
-AAA non-profit service providers and county social workers provide follow up by phone to participants who live in the affected areas of the disaster.
-Participant profiles indicate a variety of variables that assist to determine the degree of contact required (i.e. critical, urgent, moderate) including living arrangement and special impairments or risk factors.
-The follow up includes checking on the clients' safety, access to essential needs such as food, water, medicine, medical equipment, electricity, heat, etc., and providing referrals as necessary.
+- Follow-up with these vulnerable populations after a disaster event. - 7.
+Answer: Client profiles indicate the level of disaster preparedness required depending on their needs.
+AAA Service providers and county social workers provide follow up by phone to clients who live in the affected areas of the disaster.
+Client profiles indicate a variety of variables that assist to determine the degree of contact required (i.e. critical, urgent, moderate) including living arrangement and special impairments or risk factors.
+The follow up includes checking on the clients' safety, access to essentials such as food, water, medicine, medical equipment, electricity, heat, etc., and providing referrals as necessary.